-- Three courses in Musical Analysis: MUS 560, 561, and 562 - Nine electives chosen from the following Ethnomusicology and Musicology courses: MUS 551, 552, 553, 554, 555, 556, 790S-1-01, 790S-1-02, 790S-2 - Four additional elective graduate courses taken in or outside the Department of Music, as approved by the Director of Graduate Studies.
-NOTE: 500 and 600 level Applied Music Courses do not count towards the Ph.D. - Major Field Independent Study - Optional: Performance Practice Track (see below)
+- Three courses in Musical Analysis: MUS 560, 561, and 562 - Seven electives offered by the Musicology faculty and numbered 500 and above. - Six additional elective graduate courses taken in or outside the Department of Music, as approved by the DGS. - Major Field Independent Study - Optional: Performance Practice Track (see below)